Circling the Glenmore Reservoir reveals one of Calgary’s most layered urban landscapes.

 Next steps – where to go from here

-This 9 km journey follows the Elbow to its confluence with the Bow River.
-It demonstrates that cultures often develop through a connection to the land.
-Long before settlers established a community here, Indigenous peoples gathered and held ceremonies.
-It was known as Mohkinstsis or “Elbow” in the Blackfoot language.
+From here, you can follow the 9 km journey along the Elbow River to its confluence with the Bow River.
+It tells the story of how cultures often develop through a connection to the land.

 The legacy of the Elbow River as a place for the community to gather continues today.
-Explore the city’s parks, history and future Biking Mohkinstsis – Where Calgary Comes Together.
+Explore the city’s parks, history and future in our guide: Biking Mohkinstsis – Where Calgary Comes Together.

-Did you know the Mawson Plan identified riverbank protection as a priority for Calgarians in 1914?
+Did you know?
+The Mawson Plan first identified riverbank protection as a priority for Calgarians in 1914.